goTenna's Aspen Grove

 with goTenna running Aspen Grove?

 Our goal is to make everyone geographically and situationally aware.
-To see how Aspen Grove is used operationally, visit our goTenna Pro X page.
+To see how Aspen Grove is used operationally, visit our goTenna Pro X2 page.

 Yes, there are several other protocols for mesh networking.
 Some better-known ones are AODV (Ad Hoc On-Demand Distance Vector) and OLSR (Optimized Link State Routing), and B.A.T.M.A.N (Better Approach to Mobile Ad Hoc Networking).

-There are lots of differences, but the key one is that all other mesh networking protocols -- other than naive flooding -- use control packets.
-The actual data packets (which contain the information like the text content) then use the information derived from control packets for routing.
-Aspen Grove is a zero-control-packet protocol, that is, it does not use any control packets whatsoever.
+There are a lot of differences, but the key one is that all other mesh networking protocols -- other than naive flooding -- use control packets.
+The actual data packets (which contain information like the text content) then use the information derived from control packets for routing.
+Aspen Grove is a zero-control-packet protocol, which means it does not use any control packets.
 As a result, Aspen Grove scales better in low-bitrate networks.

-Yes, Aspen Grove fully accommodates mobility of nodes.
+Yes, Aspen Grove fully accommodates the mobility of nodes.

 Aspen Grove has two protocols at the network layer, ECHO and VINE for broadcast routing and unicast routing respectively.
 At the MAC layer it currently has a protocol called G-CSMA (goTenna Carrier Sense Multiple Access) which will be replaced by SPIN (Slot Pinning), as well as a sleep management technique.
 It will have a transport layer protocol for segmentation, reassembly and retransmissions (similar to TCP but simpler).

 Neither.
-AG lives in the firmware of the device.
+Aspen Grove lives in the firmware of the device.
 Firmware can be thought of as embedded software that runs in the CPU of a printed circuit board.
-This software performs the mesh networking functions.
-The board also consists of other components such as a radio frequency transceiver (transmitter + receiver) that is used to send bits over the air.
+This software performs mesh networking functions.
+The board also consists of other components such as a radio frequency transceiver (transmitter + receiver) which is used to send bits over the air.
 The transceiver is not part of Aspen Grove.
 Applications (e.g. ATAK) are not part of Aspen Grove.

-We plan to support our goTenna Pro customer base with new collaborative mapping features in our native iOS/Android mobile app.
-This will benefit organizations who want access to industry-leading situational awareness tools at a lower price point.
+We plan to support our goTenna customer base with new collaborative mapping features in our native iOS/Android mobile app.
+These updates will benefit organizations that want access to industry-leading situational awareness tools at a lower price point.

-We are providing goTenna Pro X customers with an expanded selection of supported software app integrations as well as SDK improvements for third-party developers.
-This will benefit organizations with existing software tools for situational awareness and command and control.
+We are providing goTenna Pro X and goTenna Pro X2 customers with an expanded selection of supported software app integrations as well as SDK improvements for third-party developers.
+These changes will benefit organizations with existing software tools for situational awareness as well as command and control.